terriann/CsvToMarkdownTable/README.md

 [View the live demo](https://terriann.github.io/CsvToPlainTextTable/) to convert your CSV to a table on-the-fly.

 Requires **no external libraries**.
-Works in Node as well as in browser.
+Works in Node.js as well as in browser.

 ### For Markdown (Github/BitBucket)